Ulcerative colitisInflammatory bowel disease - ulcerative colitis; Colitis - ulcerative

 Crohn disease and ulcerative colitis are more common among whites than people of other races.
 Jews of Eastern European (Ashkenazi) descent are at especially high risk.
 However, rates of inflammatory bowel disease have been increasing among other racial and ethnic groups.

-Removal of the appendix (appendectomy) may possibly reduce the risk for developing ulcerative colitis, but increase the risk for Crohn disease.
+Removal of the appendix (appendectomy) may possibly reduce the risk of developing ulcerative colitis but increase the risk for Crohn disease.

 The two major inflammatory bowel diseases, ulcerative colitis and Crohn disease, share certain characteristics:

 - Symptoms can develop gradually or have a sudden onset.